mvolkmann/blog/src/bun.md

   }
 ```

-Now the server can be started by entering `bun start`.
+Now the server can be started by entering `bun start` or `bun run start`.

 ## Watch Mode